Mary Beth Norton

 Currently, I have returned to the revolutionary era, the subject of Liberty's Daughters and my first book (my revised dissertation), The British-Americans: The Loyalist Exiles in England, 1774-1789 (1972), for my next work, which will focus intensively on the period just prior to the outbreak of fighting in April 1775.

-I am looking forward to co-teaching the university common course History/Astronomy 1700, History of Exploration: Land, Sea, Space, with Steve Squyres, principal investigator for the Mars rover Opportunity, and member of the team for the new rover Curiosity, in fall 2012.
+I am looking forward to co-teaching the university common course History/Astronomy 1700, History of Exploration: Land, Sea, Space, with Steve Squyres, principal investigator for the Mars rover Opportunity, and member of the team for the new rover Curiosity, once again.

 HIST 2720 Atlantic World